Are the normal acne remedies not working for you? Find out how BioClarity can help.Learn more now

 So how is one supposed to know which to use or why exactly these two ingredients are often used in acne treatment?

 For decades dermatologists and skin care professionals have prescribed salicylic acid for acne treatment and other skin conditions.
 Salicylic acid, known medically as ortho-hydroxybenzoic acid, is the primary ingredient in aspirin and was originally made out of a complex carbohydrate found in the bark of willow trees.
+It's also a main ingredient in BioClarity's skin care regimen.
 It has been proven to be a useful pain reliever and was for many years considered a vitamin, given the moniker Vitamin S.

 These days, salicylic acid is one of the most important components when it comes to effective acne treatment, for a variety of reasons.